 A function may require a series of functions to be satisfied, e.g., in order to successfully intercept an airborne threat, the ship must be able to find, fix, track, target, engage the threat and assess if the engagement was successful.
 Each one of those functions must be satisfied for the interception to be achieved.
 In this case the function is satisfied by a series of AND statements, e.g., in order to achieve this function, this function AND this other function have to be achieved.

 Figure 2.
-Function RElationships.
+Allowed RElationships between Functions.

 A system may satisfy functions, e.g., a radar may provide the function track airborne target.
 As it was the case with the functions being satisfied by other functions, this statement allows for an OR aggregation, e.g., this function can be satisfied by this system OR this other system.